wonarii/CART210-glossary/glossary.md

 GraphQL is a query language signifying that the developer can use queries to request specific data.
 The string is sent to the server for interpretation and responds to the request with a JSON.
 It was developed by Facebook[^meta15graphql] and is the most modern standard for APIs after REST.
 It allows developers to avoid over-fetching data and only collecting what they request.[^graphql24basics] The developer can specify the structure of the response it needs for certain tasks.
 Additionally, GraphQL can retrieve the required data with a single request which reduces redundant communication between the client and the server.

 ### APIs and Art
-Some museums have incorporated new technologies in the recent decade to provide more accessibility.
-One of the way to acheive that was by openly sharing a  database of their art collection online accessible to anyone through thier API.
+Some museums have incorporated new technologies in the recent decade by [digitalizing](../main/glossary.md#Digitization) their collections to provide wider accessibility.
+By openly sharing a database of their art collections online, anyone with Internet access can view the collections through the museum's API.
 For example, the Metropolitan Museum of Art introduced the Metropolitan Museum of Art Met Collection API with an Open Access policy, allowing the distribution of their collection for the public domain.
 The data also includes relevant information on the history, artist and other details along with the works.[siegel18APIs] This reflects the integration of APIs in the art world and its impact on how we consume art.

 [^wiki24api]: Wikipedia.
 2024.
 "API".
 Accessed January 29, 2024. https://en.wikipedia.org/wiki/API
 [^aws24what]: 2024.
 "What is an API (Application Programming Interface)?"
 AWS.
 Accessed January 29, 2024. https://aws.amazon.com/what-is/api/.